 TORONTO, Oct 29 Production at General Motors

-Co's Oshawa, Ontario, plant could shut down Monday as a
+Co's Oshawa, Ontario, plant slowed to a crawl on Monday

-strike at Lear Corp cut off supplies of seats used in
+as a strike at Lear Corp cut off supplies of car seats

-vehicles assembled there, the Canadian Auto Workers (CAW) union
+used in vehicles assembled there, the Canadian Auto Workers

 About 400 workers at Lear's plant in Whitby, Ontario, went